soxueren/atsd/administration/update.md

  http://atsd_host:8088/
 ```

-* Open **Admin:Build Info** page
+* Open the **Admin:Build Info** page
-* Verify that the Revision Number has been incremented compared to pre-installation stage.
+* Verify that the Revision Number has changed compared to the pre-installation stage.

 ![](images/ATSD_build_info.png "ATSD_build_info")